istio/istio.io/content/help/ops/traffic-management/deploy-guidelines/index.md

 ## Route rules have no effect on ingress gateway requests

-Let's assume you are using an ingress `Gateway` and corresponding `VirtualSerive` to access an internal service.
+Let's assume you are using an ingress `Gateway` and corresponding `VirtualService` to access an internal service.
 For example, your `VirtualService` looks something like this:

 {{< text yaml >}}